8 Best Renters Insurance Companies in Georgia of 2026

 But many people need more than that, especially to cover expensive items.

 Will that increase your premium?
-With other companies, it will.
+This may not be the case with other insurers.

 But with Lemonade, if you increase coverage for fine art by adding $25,000, you will only be paying for that coverage for a low amount, which starts at just sixty-seven cents and goes up to around $3.17.